linrunner/tlp-doc/faq/battery.rst

 The output of :command:`tlp-stat -b` shows two characteristics for the positive
 case:

-1. The active feature driver for the charge thresholds
+1. An active feature driver for the charge thresholds
-2. The active charge thresholds – read back from the embedded controller
+2. The actual charge thresholds – read back from the embedded controller

 So if there is a line containing `active (thresholds)` and the displayed thresholds match the ones you configured, then the charging logic has properly